ProfDrLuigi/Haxial-KDX/README.md

     git clone https://github.com/profdrluigi/haxial-kdx

+If you use the Linux version set all Linux Binaries to executable:

+    chmod +x KDX\ Client/*.lexe
+    chmod +x KDX\ Server/*.lexe
+    chmod +x KDX\ Tracker/*.lexe

 # Server:

     #### Because the app is 32 Bit only first install the 32 Bit library in your 64 Bit system: ####